 Chartering A Private Jet: An Affordable Way To Fly Private

 The most affordable solution of all is pay-as-you-fly or on-demand private jet charters.
-Think of private jet charters as the a la carte option of air travel.
+Think of private jet charters as the a la carte air travel option.

 There is no commitment, contact, membership, or pre-paid cards with flight hours that could expire.
 You book, board, fly, then walk away.